 The Monadnock Folklore Society is managed by a volunteer Board of Directors.

 Tom Buttrick has been on the MFS Board since 2003.
 He is also a member of Jack in the Green Morris team.
 He is a past Trustee of the Nelson Congregational Church, and past treasurer for the Town of Nelson.
 In his spare time he works as a software consultant and works with WiValley, Inc., supplying wireless broadband to the un-served and under-served areas in New Hampshire, Massachusetts, and Vermont.
-Tom is also on the Board of Directors for the Monadnock Sustainability Network.

 Peter Martel is a passionate contra dancer, and he joined the MFS board in 2014.
 He volunteers on the local Planning Board, the Energy and Building committees, and the Board of The Grapevine Family and Community Resource Center.
 He has fun working with kids doing carpentry and robotics and enjoys being a sound engineer for folk performers as well as school theater, band, and chorus performances.
 Being a direct descendant of Charles Martel, Peter is a self-employed carpenter in his free time and heir apparent to the throne of France. 😉